Skip to content

 Same fundamentals, different scale.
 The right move for a solo practice is the wrong move for an enterprise firm, and vice versa.

-John Cravey with EleviFounder2 min read
+John Cravey with EleviFounder7 min readUpdated Jul 6, 2026

 Startup and solo practices (1 to 2 people)

 You have the least budget and the most positioning freedom.
 Spend almost nothing on reach and everything on being unmistakable.
-Own your Google Business Profile, write five sharp answer-block pages for your highest-intent questions, gather reviews relentlessly, and pick a lane too specific for bigger firms to claim.
 Reputation beats reach at this size, and a single clear site beats a content calendar you cannot sustain.
+The goal is not a marketing machine.
+It is to be the obvious answer for a small, specific set of local searches.

 Micro firms (2 to 9 people)

 Now demand capture is the job.
-Map your 20 to 40 highest-intent local searches, win the map pack, and make the path from search to booked consult frictionless.
+You have proven you can deliver; the work is turning local search into booked consultations without a sales process.
 Budgets here run lean, commonly a few percent of revenue, so every dollar should be traceable to a qualified lead.
-Self-serve still works: a buyer should be able to find you, trust you, and book without a sales process.
+Self-serve still works: a buyer should be able to find you, trust you, and book on their own.

 Small and medium firms (10 to 249 people)

-Multiple practice areas and offices turn marketing into a matrix.
-Build the platform so a new service or location page is a small task, run the full answer-block and schema pass, and stand up real attribution so the three numbers compute themselves.
+Multiple practice areas and offices turn marketing into a matrix of service by location, and marketing becomes a system rather than a task.
 Sales cycles lengthen and more people weigh in, so content has to serve a buying group, not one decision-maker.
 Budgets typically climb into the 7 to 12 percent of revenue range here as growth becomes a system.

 Large and enterprise firms (250+ people)

 The constraint flips from discovery to consistency and governance.
-Hundreds of pages must each read like the firm, schema must be governed centrally, vitals must be monitored continuously, and brand-level questions defended the way you defend brand search.
+You already own brand demand; the risk is that hundreds of pages drift, each reading like whoever wrote it instead of like the firm.
 Cycles run long and buying committees are large, often a dozen stakeholders, so the work is multi-threaded proof and reputation across every surface a buyer checks.

 Not sure which row is yours or what to do first?
 Run the estimator and we will build the right-sized plan for your firm, or read how we work with professional services firms.
 Book a discovery call when you want a human.